 - Trading Journal Spreadsheet (TJS) is a spreadsheet for you to keep your trading record, and it calculates all necessary matrix for you such as expectancy, drawdown etc. It is real good for statistics purposes.
 And you will need these numbers when reviewing your trading performance.

-- While Forex smart tool is a complete software package, so you will need to install the whole package into the machine that you are going to use.
-And there is a limit of license, (my last check, I think you are entitled for 2 licenses for every purchase)
+- While Forex smart tools is a complete software package, so you will need to install the whole package into the machine that you are going to use.
+And there is a limit of a license.

-This is the Main difference between two of them.
+This is the main difference between the two of them.

 - Trading Journal Spreadsheet , again, a spreadsheet base, real good at numbesr, and maybe some text for you to keep a simple journal.

 - Forex smart tool shines in this area.
 First you can keep your trade log (numbers) just like TJS , you can also write down your journal (in text) and attach charts.
 I found it to be very convenient when reviewing each trade, where I can see the numbers, charts, and my journal (I wrote down the market condition of the day, why I entered the trade, what mistake I made etc for every trade).
 And if you want, you can also print out each trade as a PDF for review purpose.